braunfuss/Palantiri/README.md

                                                 (copies example.config from skeleton folder)

-For step 3) four options exsist:
+For step 3) three options exsist:

 a) Download real data with pyrocko (faster, less stations):

 		python arraytool.py pyrocko_download eventname

-b) Download  real data with obspy (slower, more stations).
-For this three commands are needed, first:

-		1) python arraytool.py getstations eventname: - search for station in iris and webdc with searchparameters defined in global.conf
-		                                                 - possible parameter: - mindistance from event
-		                                                                    - maxdistance from event
-		                                                                    - networks for blacklist

-		2) python arraytool.py getdata eventname: - acquisition of archived waveformdata from iris and eida saved as sds in the eventfolder
-		                                             - copy keyfoldername from step 3 into global.conf
-		                                             - possible parameter: - keyfolder
-		                                             - duration of waveformdata

-		3) python arraytool.py getmeta eventname: - create file with metainformation from every station which has data in sds structure

-c) use synthetics but station distributions from a real data case:
+b) use synthetics but with a station distributions from a real data case:

 		For this you will need a greensfunctions store that is pre-calculated with the fomosto tool from pyrocko (https://pyrocko.org/docs/current/apps/fomosto/index.html).
 		Several already pre-calculated stores for download can be found at http://kinherd.org:8080/gfws/static/stores/